Utibu/Portfolio/Readme.md

 <h1>About</h1>
 <p>This is basically my personal website to organize all the things I make while showing it to others!</p>
-<p>Currently learning about Node.js and Angular.js while messing around in XCode using Swift.</p>
+<p>First of all is this a project which have a purpose of teaching me more about Angular.js, possibly Node.js as well.</p>
-<h5>I would love to get feedback because I'm totally new with these Angular things.</h5>
+<h5>I would love to get feedback as I'm totally new with all these Angular things.</h5>